xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 >
 > :param weight: load weight (unit: kg)
 > :param center_of_gravity: load center of gravity, such as [x(mm), y(mm), z(mm)]
+> :param wait: whether to wait for the command to be executed or the the robotic arm to stop
 > :return: code
 > &ensp;&ensp;&ensp;&ensp;code: See the [API Code Documentation](./xarm_api_code.md#api-code) for details.